 - Preheat the oven to 350 degrees.
 Line 10 muffin tins with paper muffin liners.

 - In a medium-sized mixing bowl, combine the whole wheat flour, almond flour, baking powder, baking soda and salt.
-Slowly pour the wet ingredients in with the dry ingredients and use a spatula to scrape all of the wet ingredients from the Vitamix container.
+Slowly pour the wet ingredients in with the dry ingredients and use a spatula to scrape all of the wet ingredients from the blender container.
 Once the ingredients are well blended, stir in the raisins.

 - Divide the batter among the muffin tins, place in the oven and bake for 25 to 28 minutes, or until a toothpick inserted in the middle comes out dry.
 Remove from oven and let cool for 10 minutes before serving.